ConductorOne/baton-bitbucket/README.md

 - Projects
 - Repositories

+**Note:** Deactivated users will not appear in the sync as they are excluded from the Bitbucket API responses.

 By default, `baton-bitbucket` will sync information from workspaces based on provided credential.
 You can specify exactly which workspaces you would like to sync using the `--workspaces` flag.

 # Contributing, Support and Issues